How To Get A Home Equity Loan | Process 2026

 Cash-out refinance

-Refinancing your primary mortgage to tap into your home equity is another option.
+Refinancing your first mortgage to tap your home’s equity is another option.
 In a cash-out refinance, you take out a new loan for more than you owe on your current mortgage.
 You receive the difference in cash and can use it for purposes like home renovations or debt consolidation.
 The new loan replaces your old one, and its interest is often tax-deductible, just like with your original mortgage.

 Personal loans